Ends 17 February 2019

 A series of five road races run over a course of 10.13k (6.3miles).
 The course is the same for each race but is run counter clockwise then clockwise on each alternate date.
 This is perfect winter training territory as there are a few; well, one quite big hill involved.
-Complete all five races and win a Tempo Events Winter Series Hoody (or will it be something new this year?)!!
+Complete all five races and win a Tempo Events Winter Series Prize (previously been a hoody or a gilet!)

-Just like last year entry numbers for each race is limited so if you want to do the entire series we recommend entering all five as soon as possible to avoid missing out.
-This is especially important if you have designs on claiming the series memento (if it is a hoody!) or designs on winning the series prize.
+Entry numbers for each race are restricted again so if you want to do the entire series we recommend entering all five as soon as possible to avoid missing out.
+This is especially important if you have designs on claiming the series memento or designs on winning the series prize.
+The discount for entering all five races has doubled this year to £10.

 One The Day

 Registration is from 8:30am.
-All numbers are to be collected on race day where you will be given one number to be used for every race in the system.
-Please keep hold of your number when you finish each race.
+All numbers are to be collected on race day where you will be given one number to be used for every race you enter in the series.
+Please keep hold of your number when you finish each race, the timing chip is attached to the back of the number.

 The start hooter goes off at 10:30am.